Meet our Piano Faculty!

 Lam Wong made his debut as a classical pianist with Liszt's 12 Études d'exécution transcendante at the age of fourteen.
 Since then, he has appeared in concert venues in Shanghai, Hong Kong, Chicago, and New York.
 He is also winner of Lillian Fuchs Competition, Dover Competition, and finalist of MTNA Chamber Music Competition.
 Wong holds a bachelor’s degree from Manhattan School of Music, and a master’s from Yale School of Music.
 He is currently pursuing Doctor of Musical Arts in piano performance and pedagogy at Northwestern University, studying with James Giles.
 As a piano performance and pedagogy dual major, Wong also works closely with the Director of Piano Pedagogy, Dr. Marcia Bosits, at Northwestern University, where he teaches precollege students from Northwestern community, conducts lessons for non-major students from the university, and leads group classes at various levels.
 His other pedagogy works also include Piano Clinics (a master class series focusing on solving pianistic problems), and specialty areas in sight-reading, a topic which he presented at the Collegiate Chapter Poster Session at the ISMTA Conference.

-Piano, Guitar, Voice and Ukulele Faculty
+Piano, Voice, and Acoustic Guitar Faculty

 Brazilian pianist Rodolfo Faistauer has appeared in solo and chamber music recitals in France, Germany, Austria, Brazil and the United States.
 Rodolfo holds a bachelor’s degree in piano performance from the Federal University of Rio Grande do Sul, Brazil, where he also taught at the pre-college division.
 He continued his piano studies in France at the Strasbourg Conservatory and in Germany at the University of Music and Performing Arts in Munich.
 Rodolfo is now a doctoral student in Piano Performance at Northwestern University where he studies with James Giles.